manyducksco/borf/packages/server/README.md

 const app = makeApp();

+const corsDefaults = {
+  allowOrigin: ["*"],
+  allowMethods: ["GET", "HEAD", "PUT", "PATCH", "POST", "DELETE"], };

+const corsOptions = {
+  ...corsDefaults,
+  allowCredentials: true, // Determines if Access-Control-Allow-Credentials is set
+  allowHeaders: [], // Access-Control-Allow-Headers.
+If not passed, defaults to the value of Access-Control-Request-Headers on the request
+  exposeHeaders: [], // Access-Control-Expose-Headers
+  maxAge: 99999999999999999, // (in seconds) Access-Control-Max-Age
+};

+app.cors(); // Allow all methods on all origins. app.cors(corsOptions); // Use specified options.

-// By default, a server app will try to serve static files from `./static`.
-You can change this: app.static(false); // Don't serve static files at all. app.static("/static/path"); // Specify a custom path for static files.
+// Serve static files (tries static files after matching routes) app.static("/static/path", "/path/to/file/dir/on/this/machine"); // Specify a custom path for static files.

 // Share logic and state between handlers with services.
 // Each service is created once per request.